AMenezes97/serosim/README.md

 individuals and we are not interested in tracking any demography information other than an individual’s birth time.
-We will use the generate_pop_demography function to create the demography tibble needed for runserosim.
+We will use the generate_pop_demography function to create the demography tibble needed for *runserosim*.

-Note: The runserosim function only requires a demography tibble with two columns (individuals and times).
+Note: The *runserosim* function only requires a demography tibble with two columns (individuals and times).
 In this case it will assume all individuals are born at the start of the simulation period.

 ``` r